Buck Creek School

 Buck Creek School is a historic school in Perry, Kansas.

-It was built in about 1878 and added to the National Register in 1988.
+It was built in about 1878, closed in 1952 and added to the National Register in 1988.

 It is a 25x40 ft plan building with limestone blocks forming its west, south, and east walls, and limestone rubble forming its north wall.

+During the opening credits of the television movie The Day After, the school can be seen with both exterior and interior shots.